dougalg/presentations/a11y-code-along/Day 1.md

 Use VoiceOver to navigate around the landmarks. (cmd + f5) then use rotor (ctrl + opt + u) [VoiceOver Cheatsheet](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts)

+### Nav styling

+Show how to turn on tab into link on mac:

+Keyboard Settings -> Keyboard navigation (on)

+Note the default focus styles here.
+Most HTML is accessible BY DEFAULT

 ### Headings

 Add 3 sections and headings